 So a wheat belly ain't a 6-pack, is what you're saying?
 Since you are a cardiologist, can you offer some heart-health tips for guys ages 20 to 35—tips that might pay them dividends when they're 40 or 50?

 Everyone is focused on reducing total cholesterol, which is the wrong way to think about preventing heart disease.
 What matters the most is following strategies that reduce the expression of the small LDL particle.
 We can't do anything about the genetically programmed part of it, but we can do a whole bunch about the carbohydrate-triggered form of LDL.
 So I would suggest that cutting out wheat and reducing carbohydrates is a huge first step in cutting heart-disease risk.

 The Russians have known about this for decades.
-They noticed the inconsistent performance in their weight lifters and their power lifters.
-How they could lift heavier in the warm weather?
-Well, exposure to sunlight increases our ability to produce vitamin D. So they've been supplementing vitamin D year-round to their power lifters for decades.
-That's advice your crowd can use, including people who use weight training, strength training and bodybuilding.
+They noticed the inconsistent performance in their weightlifters and their powerlifters.
+How could they lift heavier in the warm weather?
+Well, exposure to sunlight increases our ability to produce vitamin D. So they've been supplementing vitamin D year-round to their powerlifters for decades.
+That's advice your crowd can use, including people who use weight training, strength training, and bodybuilding.
 Vitamin D is hugely crucial for their success.